dembasowfr/multithread-image-convolution-cpp-openmp/README.md

   ### Source:
   * Filter.hpp:
   Defines a 3-D convolutinal kernel class with a bias term.
+The class contains a method to apply the filter to a 3-D data block.
   It contains some helper functions to allocate memory to tensors and to normalize them.
+  - get\_tensor: This function dynamically allocates a 3D array (tensor) to store filter weights.
+  - normalize: This function normalizes the filter weights by dividing each element by the sum of all elements.
   * Convolution.hpp:
   Defines a convolutional layer.
 One can set the stride and zero-padding of the filter in this.
 Also, dimensions of the output layer are calculated automatically.
   * conv2d method takes as argument a 3-D data volume and a list of filters (one filter generates one activation map).